csbg/Hands-on-Biomedical-Data/day3.md

 Enrichment analysis help in interpreting long lists of genes.
 By measuring whether certain gene sets are enriched in our list of differential genes (often called hit list), enrichment analysis informs us on the involvement of biological pathways (among others) in the processes studied.

 #### Perform enrichment analysis for each coefficient
-Below is a loop over the individual coefficients.
+Below is a loop over the individual coefficients (comparisons).
 Within each iteration of this loop, we will perform enrichment analysis for all genes significant in each coefficient.

 As a reminder, this were the instructions from yesterday:
 * First, filter all genes with `logFC > 0` from the table of significant genes and store them in the object `goi` (note, this will overwrite the value of this object defined previously - so if you are going back to the previous exercise, you wil have to redefine the object).